Federal Student Loan Consolidation

 How to consolidate student loans for a lower interest rate

 If you’re looking to lower your interest rate, you will want to consolidate your student loans with a private lender (referred to as student loan refinance).
-Private student loan refinance allows you to shop around for the best interest rate.
+Private education loan refinancing allows you to shop around for the best interest rate.

 How do I find my student loan account number?

-Log into studentaid.gov with your FSA ID to locate information related to your loans.
+Log into studentaid.gov with your FSA ID to locate information related to your federal education loans.
 There you will be able to see all of your current federal student loans, balances and the student loan servicers.
-You can also log into your student loan portal with your student loan servicer.
-Or you can check your student loan statement.
+You can also log into your student loan portal with your student loan servicer, or you can check your federal student loan statement.

 When can I consolidate my student loans?

-You may consolidate your student loans at any time once they have entered the grace period, however if you consolidate student loans before the end of your six-month grace period, you will need to begin repayment right away.
+You may fill out a direct consolidation loan application at any time once they have entered the grace period, however if you consolidate student loans before the end of your six-month grace period, you will need to begin repaying your consolidation loan right away.